web statisticsRealtime blog tracking

 The early Christians began to gather and worship on Sundays as a way of commemorating the resurrection of Jesus Christ, which occurred on the first day of the week, Sunday, according to the Gospels.
 John 20:1 (ESV) states, "Now on the first day of the week Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb."
 This monumental event marked a new beginning for the followers of Jesus, giving birth to a new covenant between God and humanity.

-Thus, the early Christians, most of whom were Jews, began to differentiate themselves from their Jewish roots by changing their day of worship.
-In Acts 20:7 (ESV), we find evidence of the early Christian practice of gathering on the first day of the week, "On the first day of the week, when we were gathered together to break bread, Paul talked with them, intending to depart on the next day, and he prolonged his speech until midnight."
+Acts 20:7: "On the first day of the week, when we were gathered together to break bread, Paul talked with them, intending to depart on the next day, and he prolonged his speech until midnight."
+This passage describes a clear pattern of Christians gathering on Sunday for teaching, fellowship, and the Lord's Supper.

-What Day is The Sabbath?
+What Day Is the Sabbath?

 While the question, "What day is the Sabbath?" may seem straightforward, it’s embedded within a complex theological context.
 According to Old Testament laws, the Sabbath is the seventh day of the week, Saturday.
 However, in Christian practice, the term Sabbath has often been applied to Sunday in recognition of the day of Christ's resurrection.